Siege of Erivan (1804): Siege

-At the end of June, Tsitsianov arrived in front of Erivan, with an army ranging between 3,000 to 20,000 men, as well as Georgian and Armenian auxiliaries.
+At the end of June, Tsitsianov arrived in front of Erivan, with an army ranging between 3,000 and 20,000 men, as well as Georgian and Armenian auxiliaries.
 The Russians attacked, accompanied by a heavy bombardment.
 The king (shah) himself was present at the defence and commanded troops.
-At the time of the battle the Iranians still fought with their "traditional army", mainly composed of light artillery and mobile cavalry; they had not yet initiated the program that would result in the creation of a military on modern lines (the Nezam-e Jadid).
+At the time of the battle the Iranians still fought with their "traditional army", mainly composed of light artillery and mobile cavalry; they had not yet initiated the program that would later create a military on modern lines (the Nezam-e Jadid).

-As the Russians besieged the 6,000–7,000 Iranian troops who held out inside Erivan's citadel, Iranian forces outside the citadel, some 18,000 cavalrymen, in turn cut the line of communications of the invaders, and surrounded them.
-The Iranians fought with more courage and effectiveness than the Russians had expected them to.
+As the Russians besieged the 6,000–7,000 Iranian troops who held out inside Erivan's citadel, Iranian forces outside the citadel, some 18,000 cavalrymen, in turn, cut the line of communications of the invaders and surrounded them.
+The Iranians fought with more courage and effectiveness than the Russians had expected.
 During the siege, they prevented the Russians from receiving supplies and reinforcements, while Erivan's garrison prevented the Russians from making any direct attacks.
 The Russian artillery proved to be effective once more, similar to the encounter at Echmiadzin, but the Iranians were able to inflict heavy casualties on the Russians and prevent them from advancing towards the citadel.
 In order to disrupt the Russians even more, they burned many wheat fields.
 Tsitsianov then sent a detachment consisting of 200 soldiers in order to pick up supplies made ready by the recently established military administration in Tiflis (Tbilisi); 6,000 Iranian troops managed to surround the detachment, killing most of them, and enslaving most of the survivors.

 During Tsitsianov's campaign, the first major anti-Russian rebellion broke out amongst the locals in the newly established Georgia Governorate.
 Reasons behind the uprising were dissatisfaction with Tsitsianov's policies, the corruption of Pyotr Ivanovich Kovalensky's administration, and the abolition of the Bagrationi dynasty.
 In September, five of Tsitsianov's six generals concluded that his plan had failed, and forced him to break off the siege.